AprilMusava/sales-performance-analysis/README.md

 * Average Gross Income by Branch:
 Branch C averaged 16, Branch B at 15, and Branch A at 14, showcasing Branch C's superior performance.
 * Ratings by Branch:
-Branch C led with an average rating of 7.07, while Branch A and Branch B followed closely at 7.02 and 6.8, respectively.
+Branch C led with an average rating of 7.07, while Branch A and B followed closely at 7.02 and 6.8, respectively.

 # Recommendations
 Based on the insights and findings above, we would recommend the marketing and sales teams to consider the following: